AG-Peter/Ub_dimers_sPRE_XPLOR/README.md

 ## Analysis pipeline

-The Analysis pipeline starts with MD simulations, which will be made available upon request.
+The Analysis pipeline starts with MD simulations.
+A small subset is available and the full set can be made available upon request.
 A simulation is defined by a `.pdb` (topology) and `.xtc` (trajectory) file.
 Both of these files should reside in their own directory.
 The monolithic function `xplor.functions.parallel_xplor()` takes the argument `simdir` which should point to the directory containing all the other simulation directories.

 ```python
 xplor.functions.parallel_xplor(['k6', 'k29', 'k33'], df_outdir='.', suffix='_df.csv', parallel=True)